• Skip to primary navigation

 Really, people.
 If you have a food processor, or a Ninja, or something of the like… This is in your realm of capabilities.

-Ok, I lied a little bit.
-You need a few things: almonds, a food processor (this is ours), patience, and trust (in me that I’m not lying to you again and that this will eventually become almond butter).
+You’ll want a food processor (this is an upgraded version of the food processor we own and love), patience, and trust (in me that I’m not lying to you again and that this will eventually become almond butter).

 I can’t say that one type is faster than another, but I can say with confidence that the speed at which this comes together depends completely on a combination of what type of food processor or blending machine you’re using and the type/size of almonds you’ve chosen.